Companies House fees and new financial penalties

 Companies House is increasing its existing fees and introducing new fees from 1 May 2024.
 The new fees will help to fund the exercise by Companies House of its enhanced powers of investigation and enforcement introduced by the Act.

 In addition, new regulations will give Companies House the ability to impose a civil financial penalty on a person if satisfied that a relevant offence has been committed under the Companies Act 2006.
-The regulations come into force on 02 May 2024.
+The regulations came into force on 02 May 2024.

 Companies House is increasing its existing fees and introducing new fees from 1 May 2024.